erezsh/runtype/README.md

 :brain: Smart!
 Supports `typing`, constraints, auto-casting, and much more.

-:gear: Very customizable.
-You can use dataclass and dispatch with your own typesystem!
+:gear: Configurative!
+Write your own type system, and use it with *dataclass* and *dispatch*.

 ------